 This will vary based on the length of the walks, whether they are part of a group or solo, and the frequency.
 However, for a professional walking service to take your dog three times a week, you should plan to spend $300 a month.

-Below are three statistics from an article published by the American Kennel Club that breaks down dog ownership costs by size.
+Below are three stats from an article published by the American Kennel Club that breaks down dog ownership costs by size.

 A small dog has an average life expectancy of fifteen years.
 This means that the average cost a pet parent should expect to incur during that time is $15,051.